-Ondo PDP primary: police arrest man with fake ballot sheets – The Sun Nigeria
+Ondo PDP primary: Police arrest man with fake ballot sheets – The Sun Nigeria

 The party members descended on him before he was rescued by security operatives.

-However, protesters stormed the gate of the primary, claiming that the suspect is a loyalist of the state deputy governor, Mr Agboola Ajayi, just as they alleged that he was planning to rig the primary in favour of Ajayi.
+Protesters stormed the gate of the primary, claiming that the suspect is a loyalist of the state Deputy Governor, Agboola Ajayi, just as they alleged that he was planning to rig the primary in favour of Ajayi.

-It was gathered that the suspect has already been detained at the police custody.
+It was gathered that the suspect has already been detained by the police.

+Meanwhile, two passengers, travelling on Ugbe Akoko and Uba Akoko Road in Akoko North East Local Government Area, have been abducted by gunmen.

+One of the victims, Agnes Akogun, was reportedly returning from a business trip when the hoodlums abducted her and one other man in the vehicle she boarded.

 Leave a Reply